With a new year just over the horizon, it’s time to make a few resolutions. If you haven’t yet crafted a budget, now is

 Regardless of whether you want to take a trip to Tahiti, buy a fancy new set of wheels, or simply save more and spend less, a budget can get you there.

-Following are six steps to budgeting your way to your financial goals.
+Following are key steps to budgeting your way to financial goals.

 Step 1: Set your goal